aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfsetmetargn/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfsetmetargn/
 ---

-Inter sets the current meta region with the current clipping region<br/>            to form a new meta region for the playback device context.
+**Summary:** Inter sets the current meta region with the current clipping region<br/>            to form a new meta region for the playback device context.
 The<br/>            current clipping region SHOULD be reset to null.<br/>            This EMF record specifies no parameters.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)